Tenant Law in California

 The most important and most obvious right that a landlord has is the right to timely payment of rent from the tenant.
 This, of course, means that the tenant has a duty to pay rent.

 Landlords also have a right to be free from damage to the rented unit.
 Tenants are expected not to damage their dwellings, intentionally or negligently.
 Landlords can deduct the cost of repairs from the tenant's security deposit.
-In general, tenants are not liable for damage resulting from ordinary wear and tear.
+In general, tenants are not accountable for damage resulting from ordinary wear and tear.

 Tenant's Rights in Long Beach, CA

-Additionally, tenants have rights to common areas that are free of physical obstructions, as well as serious health and safety hazards.
+Furthermore, tenants have rights to common areas that are free of physical obstructions, as well as serious health and safety hazards.
 Common areas are the places in apartment buildings and other residential complexes which every tenant can access, and include hallways, stairwells, and fire escapes.
 In Long Beach, California, these areas must be kept in a safe condition, at the landlord's expense.

-In the United States, and most likely under the laws of California, it is unlawful for renters or sellers of real estate to discriminate on the basis of race, gender, national origin, color, or religion.
+In the United States, and most likely under the rules of California, it is unlawful for renters or sellers of real estate to discriminate on the basis of race, gender, national origin, color, or religion.
 Doing so can subject a landlord to harsh civil penalties.
-Also, they cannot discriminate based on physical disabilities, either.
+Furthermore, they cannot discriminate based on physical disabilities, either.
 Tenants with physical disabilities, who are otherwise qualified to rent an apartment (they are able to pay, have good credit, etc.) are entitled to make reasonable modifications to the apartment to make it more accessible to them, and the landlord generally can't bar a tenant from doing this, as long as the modifications are not too extensive, and are reversible.
 The landlord can, however, require the tenant to remove the modifications, at the tenant's expense, when they move out.

 Can a Long Beach, California Landlord/Tenant Lawyer Help?

-Landlords and tenants usually prefer to avoid getting into fights with one another, for obvious reasons.
+Landlords and tenants normally prefer to avoid getting into fights with one another, for obvious reasons.
 A harmonious relationship is profitable for everyone involved.
 To that end, the advice of a good Long Beach, California landlord/tenant attorney can help defuse arguments before they become too serious.